Music Review: Dreaming in Sanskrit by Marti Nikko and DJ Drez

-The first time I heard Marti Nikko sing, I was in savasana; Micheline Berry was teaching, DJ Drez (Nikko’s husband and frequent collaborator) spinning.
+The first time I heard Marti Nikko sing, I was in savasana.
+Micheline Berry was teaching and DJ Drez (Nikko’s husband and frequent collaborator) spinning.
 I was struck by the resonance, melody, and powerful vibration of a voice that reached beyond the studio.
-Every time I hear her (whether backing up MC Yogi in person or a guest vocalist on one of DJ Drez’s albums), I am transfixed.
-Finally, she is releasing the full album her fans has been eagerly waiting with 13 unique tracks: every one a dance-along standout.
+Every time I hear her (whether backing up MC YOGI in person or a guest vocalist on one of DJ Drez’s albums), I am transfixed.
+Finally, she is releasing Dreaming in Sanskrit, the full album her fans have been eagerly waiting.
+Each one of the 13 unique tracks is a dance-along standout.

-Marti’s voice and Drez’s production are ably backed up by an all-star roster of musicians including Sheela Bringi, Eddie Young, Jim Beckwith, Demonic Dean Breaux, Marty Lieberman, Marty Williams, and Vijay Krishna as well as mantra expert Manoj Chalam.
+Marti’s voice and Drez’s production are ably backed up by an all-star roster of musicians.
+These include Sheela Bringi, Eddie Young, Jim Beckwith, Demonic Dean Breaux, Marty Lieberman, Marty Williams, Vijay Krishna, and mantra expert Manoj Chalam.

-“Om Mani Padme Hum” opens Dreaming with alluring repetition setting up the trance-like qualities of the album.
-The trance mixes and repetition expertly merge with contemporary world music melodies, as seen in songs like the dub beat and remix of “Maha Yoga” and the reggae-influenced sound of “Maha Devi.”
-Their take on the “Maha Mantra” exemplifies the fusion of East-West and ancient-modern this album does so well.
+“Om Mani Padme Hum” opens Dreaming in Sanskrit with alluring repetition setting up the trance-like qualities of the album.
+The trance mixes and repetition expertly merge with contemporary world music melodies.
+This is seen in songs like the dub beat and remix of “Maha Yoga” and the reggae-influenced sound of “Maha Devi.”
+Marti and DJ Drez’ take on the “Maha Mantra” exemplifies the fusion of East-West and ancient-modern this album does so well.

 Preview tracks and Purchase: Dreaming in Sanskrit